anagha-google/spark-on-gcp-s8s/02-s8s-spark-in-bigquery.md

 # About

 This module covers basics of running Serverless Spark on GCP from the BigQuery UI, with a very basic set of examples.<br>

+## 1. Pre-requisites:
-This feature needs enabling for Argolis.
-Submit a request [here](https://docs.google.com/forms/d/e/1FAIpQLSccIXlE5gJNE0dNs6vQvCfrCcSjnoHqaW2lxpoVkAh56KLOwA/viewform) with your Argolis user principal name - admin@<your-org-name>, example admin@<your-ldap>.altostrat.com.
+a) The Spark on BigQuery feature, currently needs enabling for Argolis.
+Submit a request [here](https://docs.google.com/forms/d/e/1FAIpQLSccIXlE5gJNE0dNs6vQvCfrCcSjnoHqaW2lxpoVkAh56KLOwA/viewform) with your Argolis user principal name - admin@<your-org-name>, example admin@<your-ldap>.altostrat.com. <br>

+b) Completion of the prior module<br>

+## 2. Dependencies:

 ## 1. Variables

 In cloud shell on the cloud console, run the below-